Judge: Man can recover money from neo-Nazi website founder

 Obeidallah "has adequately stated his claims and is entitled to monetary relief," Sargus wrote.
 But the judge added that an evidentiary hearing is necessary "because Obeidallah's evidence does not provide definite figures of his injuries."

-Anglin also faces possible default judgments in other cases, including separate lawsuits filed by two other targets of his site's online harassment campaigns.
+Anglin now faces possible default judgments in four federal cases, including separate lawsuits filed by two other targets of his site's online harassment campaigns.

 Taylor Dumpson, the first black woman to serve as American University's student government president, is seeking more than $1.5 million in court-ordered damages against Anglin.
 On Monday, her lawyers asked a federal judge in Washington, D.C., for a default judgment against Anglin and his company.
 Dumpson says Anglin directed his readers to "troll storm" her after someone hung bananas with hateful messages from nooses on the university's campus a day after her May 2017 inauguration as student government president.